openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/02-read-content-from-a-database.md

 </pre>

 **5. Add a test class**
-To verifies that we can use the `FruitRepository` for retrieving and storing Fruit objects, we are going to create a test class.
+Verify that we can use the `FruitRepository` for retrieving and storing Fruit objects by creating a test class.

 First, we need to create the java class file.
-For that, you need to click on the following link, which open the empty file in the editor: ``src/test/java/com/example/ApplicationTest.java``{{open}}
+Click on the following link to open an empty file in the editor: ``src/test/java/com/example/ApplicationTest.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to editor` button):